Equitable Life segregated funds review (2026)

 /* Custom Archives Functions Go Below this line */ /* Custom Archives Functions Go Above this line */

-Sun Life segregated funds review in Canada (2026)
+Sun Life segregated funds review (2026)

 Sun Life Financial is one of Canada’s most established financial institutions, offering a wide range of insurance and investment products, including segregated funds.
 Sun Life’s segregated funds are also known as guaranteed investment funds (GIFs) and offer more than traditional investment products.
 Read on to learn more about Sun Life segregated funds.